-Statement introduced in Junos OS Release 15.1 for MX Series routers.
+Statement introduced in Junos OS Release 15.1.

 Configure the threshold value for average frame loss ratio, in milli-percent, in the backward or downstream direction for Ethernet loss measurement (ETH-LM) and Ethernet synthetic loss measurement (ETH-SLM).
 When the configured threshold for average backward frame loss ratio is exceeded, an SNMP trap is generated for ETH-LM and ETH-SLM.
 SNMP traps are triggered if you configure either the average backward frame loss ratio threshold or the average forward frame loss ratio threshold.
 If you do not configure either the average backward frame loss ratio threshold or the average forward frame loss ratio threshold, no SNMP traps are generated.
 You can configure these threshold values with an SLA iterator for ETH-SLM and ETH-LM.

 ETH-SLM is an application that enables the calculation of frame loss by using synthetic frames instead of data traffic.
 This mechanism can be considered as a statistical sample to approximate the frame loss ratio of data traffic.